-All three of the air conditioners we reviewed below are non-drip AC units that use evaporation to get rid of condensates.
-This makes each one easy to maintain and use for extended periods of time.
+All of the air conditioners we reviewed on this page are non-drip AC units that use evaporation to get rid of condensates.
+This makes each affordable portable AC unit easy to maintain and use for extended periods of time.

-When you’re shopping for a portable air conditioner, you’ll find that there are actually two types:
+When you’re shopping for an inexpensive portable air conditioner, you’ll find that there are actually two air conditioner types:

 - and Ventless